First Day Access Textbook Savings

 Questions about the program?

-Contact or visit your EFSC Campus Bookstore and ask about First Access
+Contact or visit an EFSC Campus Bookstore, and ask about First Day Inclusive Access.

 Questions about the FDIAP fee?